timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 So long as doing so does not increase the risk surface in other ways.

-In addition, it is RECOMMENDED to host RRDP and rsync services on separate networks to avoid fate sharing if one of the services becomes unreachable.
+In addition, it is RECOMMENDED to host RRDP and rsync services on separate networks to avoid fate sharing if one of the networks becomes unreachable.

 # RRDP Server